Skip to content

 6. Windows will now begin the process of rolling back the drivers to the previous build.
 The process might take some time, depending on the size of the driver.

 7. A System Settings Change dialog box will now appear, which says “Your hardware settings have changed.
 You must restart your computer for these changes to take effect.
 Do you want to restart your computer now?”
-Click on Yes to restart your PC.
+Click Yes to restart your PC.
 Once it does, your device will be up and running with the earlier version of the driver.

 In some cases, the Roll Back Driver option in Windows might be greyed out.
 There could be many reasons for the same.
 If you are rolling back the driver for Printers, then Windows Device Manager doesn’t support that.
 Moreover, Windows only holds only the last previous build of any driver.
 If the option is greyed out, maybe Windows 10 doesn’t have any earlier builds of that driver.